 When you feel a panic attack, or you know your anxiety level is going to begin rising, your natural reaction would be to try to stop it, right?
 I say you should let it happen.

 Embrace your panic attack instead of trying to run from it; you will soon find out that by not trying to avoid your anxiety you will get through it far quicker than when you try to fight it off.
+Reverse phycology can be enacted in many ways on how to stop worrying about the end of the world.

 12 – A Good Night’s Sleep is a Great Anxiety Cure!